 Yes!
 There is no medical evidence to suggest that having an abortion will affect your ability to get pregnant at a later date, including having multiple abortions.
 2+ Abortions has testimonials and information on having multiple abortions.

 The ability to use birth control and have sex after an abortion depends on the type of birth control you choose.
-Our onsite counselors will walk you through your options on the day of your procedure.
+Our medical counselors will walk you through your options on the day of your procedure.

 There is the potential for protesters outside the clinic.
 Our clinic offers a secure parking lot with a uniformed guard on duty.
 Clinic escorts are often available in bright yellow or green vests on appointment days to escort you into the clinic.
 Please call the clinic when you arrive if you are not comfortable approaching the building.